-I was struck by Tsing’s powerful illustration of the global situation of overexposure – a situation touching all species, including the human.
+I was struck by Tsing’s powerful illustration of the global situation of overexposure— a situation touching all species, including the human.
 What must nowadays be preserved is as much biodiversity as psychodiversity.
 In a time of digital overexposure, when data mining reigns, when the empty eye of God is filled with FAANG’s marketing intrusions, it is crucial to be able to preserve the opacity of that which exists.
 Needless to say, Facebook should be deserted.
-That is the paradox of our time: to communicate the outside, we need to disconnect from the inside, to create what Deleuze called “vacuoles of non-communication.”
-(175) We need to encrypt what we say, in the same way that phusis kruptestai philein - nature loves to hide (Heraclitus).
+That is the paradox of our time: to communicate the outside, we need to disconnect from the inside, to create what Deleuze called “vacuoles of non-communication” (175).
+We need to encrypt what we say in the same way that “phusis kruptestai philein” (nature loves to hide) (Heraclitus).

 Works cited